-Samae Beach, with its more than 500 meters (550 yards), is the second longest beach on Koh Larn.
+Samae Beach, with its more than 500 meters (0.3 miles), is the second longest beach on Koh Larn.
 It is also the island's green beach.
 At the northern end, you will find a large solar panel; and at the southern end, you will find a few wind turbines.
 There are some restaurants behind the beach, where you can buy food and refreshments.
 It is possible to get deliveries from the restaurants to your spot on the beach.

 Samae Beach is the second most popular beach on Koh Larn after Tawaen Beach.
 Here you will find jet skis to rent and banana boats to ride.

 Tien Beach is located just north of Samae Beach on the west side of Koh Larn.
 Here you will find a few stalls selling beach toys and restaurants where you can buy food and refreshments.
 The water is crystal clear and the sand is fine; although there are some pebbles on the first part of the beach.